alexandrelam/blame-detective-cli/README.md

 - [ ] Generate batch of whole.diff files
 - [ ] Generate concurently diff folder from batched whole.diff files
+- [ ] Cache query, generate folder name with a hash from the command

 <p align="right">(<a href="#readme-top">back to top</a>)</p>